pierrepeterlongo/kmtricks_benchmarks/tara-metag-bacterial/expe_kmc/README.md

 done
 ```

-The directory `data`contains 241 file of file.
+The directory `data`contains 241 file of files.
 Each file of file corresponds to one sample and contains read file names (fastq.gz).

 **Computation time**